ABOUT THE PROJECT

 Innovation Sandbox Toolkit

-The report identifies best practices and lessons learned to design and develop Innovation Sandboxes in Canada by looking at sandboxes implemented, or being developed, in ten jurisdictions worldwide.
+The report, Enter the Sandbox: Developing Innovations Sandboxes for the Energy Sector, identifies best practices and lessons learned to design and develop Innovation Sandboxes in Canada by looking at sandboxes implemented, or being developed, in ten jurisdictions worldwide.

 Phase I - Research